 These are all natural feelings.
 And part of being able to move forward through the grieving process and to start coping with life again is acknowledging these feelings and talking them through, which can often be difficult to do with people close to you.

 Talking with someone completely uninvolved in your current situation can really help to make sense of how you are feeling and understand what’s happening.
-Book a FREE INITIAL CONSULTATION to learn about the support I can offer you during this difficult time.
+Book an INITIAL CONSULTATION to learn about the support I can offer you during this difficult time.